 How To Determine & Set Your Tax Preparation Fees

-NOTE: This skill snack series was first presented in the March & April 2017 edition of the Tax Bytes Video newsletter.
+NOTE: This skill snack series was first presented in the Tax Bytes Practice Mentor video newsletter.
 It is still available to all new subscribers and those who have All Access Membership.
-Alternatively, it can be purchased here as a stand-alone training seminar

 So you’ve decided to hang your shingle and start a tax preparation service business.
 You have the software, the training, the shiny new computer and fancy digs to get going.
 Now you get that very first phone call and the person on the other end asks you ….
 “How much do you charge for doing taxes”?